hmrc/object-store-client/README.md

 **NOTE**

-`contentSha256` value must be Base64 encoded.
+`contentSha256` value, when provided, must be Base64 encoded.
 The `checksum` field in the upscan-notify callback payload is SHA-256, but it is a hex encoded representation.

 When integrating with UpScan, use `Sha256Checksum.fromHex`.
-An example can be found [here](https://github.com/hmrc/hello-world-upscan/blob/main/app/uk/gov/hmrc/helloworldupscan/services/UploadProgressTracker.scala#L61).
+An example can be found [here](https://github.com/hmrc/hello-world-upscan/blob/main/app/uk/gov/hmrc/helloworldupscan/services/UploadProgressTracker.scala#L59).

 The above code will download a file from `https://fus-outbound.s3.eu-west-2.amazonaws.com/81fb03f5-195d-422a-91ab-460939045846` to
 `/my-service/my-folder/sample.pdf`